awslabs/dynein/tests/cmd/backup.md

 ```
 $ dy backup --help
-dy-backup 0.2.1
 Take backup of a DynamoDB table using on-demand backup

 For more details: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BackupRestore.html

-USAGE:
-    dy backup [FLAGS] [OPTIONS]
+Usage: dy backup [OPTIONS]

-FLAGS:
+Options:
+  -l, --list
+          List existing DynamoDB backups

       --all-tables
           List backups for all tables in the region

+  -r, --region <REGION>
+          The region to use (e.g. --region us-east-1).
+When using DynamodB Local, use `--region local`.
+          You can use --region option in both top-level and subcommand-level.

+  -p, --port <PORT>
+          Specify the port number.
+This option has an effect only when `--region local` is used.

+  -t, --table <TABLE>
+          Target table of the operation.
+You can use --table option in both top-level and subcommand-level.
+          You can store table schema locally by executing `$ dy use`, after that you need not to specify --table on every command.

   -h, --help
-            Prints help information
+          Print help (see a summary with '-h')

+$ dy help backup
+Take backup of a DynamoDB table using on-demand backup

+For more details: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BackupRestore.html

+Usage: dy backup [OPTIONS]

+Options:
   -l, --list
           List existing DynamoDB backups

-    -V, --version
-            Prints version information

-OPTIONS:
-    -p, --port <port>
-            Specify the port number.
-This option has an effect only when `--region local` is used
+      --all-tables
+          List backups for all tables in the region

-    -r, --region <region>
+  -r, --region <REGION>
           The region to use (e.g. --region us-east-1).
 When using DynamodB Local, use `--region local`.
-You can use
-            --region option in both top-level and subcommand-level
+          You can use --region option in both top-level and subcommand-level.

+  -p, --port <PORT>
+          Specify the port number.
+This option has an effect only when `--region local` is used.

-    -t, --table <table>
+  -t, --table <TABLE>
           Target table of the operation.
 You can use --table option in both top-level and subcommand-level.
-You can
-            store table schema locally by executing `$ dy use`, after that you need not to specify --table on every
+          You can store table schema locally by executing `$ dy use`, after that you need not to specify --table on every command.
-            command

-$ dy help backup
-dy-backup 0.2.1
-Take backup of a DynamoDB table using on-demand backup

-For more details: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/BackupRestore.html

-USAGE:
-    dy backup [FLAGS] [OPTIONS]

-FLAGS:
-        --all-tables    List backups for all tables in the region
-    -h, --help          Prints help information
+  -h, --help
-    -l, --list          List existing DynamoDB backups
-    -V, --version       Prints version information

-OPTIONS:
-    -p, --port <port>        Specify the port number.
-This option has an effect only when `--region local` is used
-    -r, --region <region>    The region to use (e.g. --region us-east-1).
-When using DynamodB Local, use `--region
-                             local`.
-You can use --region option in both top-level and subcommand-level
-    -t, --table <table>      Target table of the operation.
-You can use --table option in both top-level and subcommand-
-                             level.
-You can store table schema locally by executing `$ dy use`, after that
-                             you need not to specify --table on every command
+          Print help (see a summary with '-h')

 ```